MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 What to do when the 3D tracing didnt produced good results?
 Many filaments were not traced at all?
 Here we give some recommendations what to do.

 1. Check the particles picked by crYOLO by loading the folder `CBOX` in the boxmanager.
-    - You should see multiple particles picked on every filament.
-If not, do they appear when you lower the confidence threshold?
+You should see multiple particles picked on every filament.
+    - If not, do they appear when you lower the confidence threshold?
     - In case this doesnt help you should add more training data.
 Especially those slices where crYOLO missed a lot of particles of picked in the background.
 Then you retrain and start the prediction again.
+    - (Coming soon with a boxmanager update) Check if the directional estimations are pointing in along the filament.

 2. Check the filament tracing: Open the :file:`CBOX_FILAMENTS_UNTRACED` folder in the boxmanager.

-    - Adapt search range
-    - Adapt directional method
+You should see you filaments traced.
+    - If not, have you checked if the directional estimations in step 1?
+In case case they were not accurate, you might want to try to retrain your model again, but this time, give the your training a little mit more time by setting the :guilabel:`early` argument within the :guilabel:`train` action in the :guilabel:`Optional arguments` to, for example, 20.
+It also helps if you add more training data.
+    - If you observed that boxes withhin one filament in step 1 were not overlapping, you can try to increase the search range.
+Open the action :guilabel:`predict`, open the :guilabel:`Filament options` tab and increase the :guilabel:`search_range_factor` from 1.41 to, for example, 2.

-3. Check settings of 3D tracing
+3. Check the 3D tracing settings:
-    - Adapt A
-    - Adapt B
+    - Are you filaments very tilted in your dataset?
+It might help to decrease the :guilabel:`tracing_min_edge_weight` within the :guilabel:`Tomography options` of the action :guilabel:`Predict`
+    - If you filaments where nicely traced in 2D but many are missing in 3D it might be that multiple seperate filaments where merged into one filament.
+This leads to effect that the averages filament is somewhere in the tomogram, but is not following any filament.
+On option to resolve this issue is to increse the :guilabel:`tracing_min_edge_weight`.

+4. Nothing helped?
+Find help at our `mailing list <https://listserv.gwdg.de/mailman/listinfo/sphire>`_!